-Not only is there an advantage to capitalizing on early brain development, but opinions formed early in a child’s life can have astounding impact.
+Not only is there an advantage to capitalizing on early brain development, but opinions formed early in a child’s life can have an astounding impact.

-Tony Murphy, executive director of the National Center for STEM Elementary Education at St. Catherine University, echos this opinion and takes it one step further.
+Tony Murphy, executive director of the National Center for STEM Elementary Education at St. Catherine University, echoes this opinion and takes it one step further.
 In an interview with USNews, Murphy states that research shows “by the time students reach fourth grade, a third of boys and girls have lost an interest in science.
 By eighth grade, almost 50% have lost interest or deemed (science) irrelevant to their education or future plans.”

 That’s staggering.
 By the time kids are entering their teens, half of them have written off science.
-There is already more growth in STEM fields and careers than their are qualified candidates to fill.
+There is already more growth in STEM fields and careers than there are qualified candidates to fill.
 This further cuts the kids going into some areas of STEM study by half.

 Murphy also notes, “Children at birth are natural scientists, engineers, and problem-solvers.
 They consider the world around them and try to make sense of it the best way they know how: touching, tasting, building, dismantling, creating, discovering, and exploring.
 For kids, this isn’t education.
 It’s fun!”